 Fire resistance for a converted roof needs to meet the requirements of the model codes.
 Check with manufacturers for fire classification of the system installed, and ensure it meets the minimum class (A, B, or C) required in the project location.
 See the blog “Fire resistance of metal panel roof systems” for more information.

 For all types of reroofing, the most recent insulation requirements need to be met.
 In most cases, additional insulation will be necessary.
-Insulation can be placed at the attic floor (i.e., on top of the existing low-slope roof) or directly under the new metal panels.
-Where the new roof meets the wall is very important for continuity of the overall building envelop insulation; lack of continuity is energy inefficient and may be a point of condensation.
+Insulation can be placed on the attic floor (i.e., on top of the existing low-slope roof) or directly under the new metal panels.
+Where the new roof meets the wall is very important for the continuity of the overall building envelope insulation; lack of continuity is energy inefficient and may be a point of condensation.
 The location of the new insulation needs to be coordinated with the ventilation plan and condensation potential should be considered.
 See Part I for more information.

 While reroofing with metal can be an aesthetic improvement and solve leak issues, structural loads and wind resistance, fire resistance, and insulation requirements are necessary considerations when converting from a low-slope roof to a steep-slope metal panel roof system.
 Don’t overlook the basic code requirements, or the need to deal with heat, air, and moisture issues of the new attic space.

 Stay up to date with our news and check out the MBCI Metal Minutes Podcast to learn more!